yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/React.md

 ### **What Is React-testing-library/React-hooks-testing-library?**
-> - React Testing Library it's a `alternative to Enzyme`, it `support to test hook`.
+> - React Testing Library it's a `alternative to Enzyme, it support to test hook`.
 > - Install @testing-library/react-hooks to test hooks.

 <br/>